VanGoghDev/OLS-for-sattelite/README.md

 Initial data are specified in the osculating elements

-1. Orbital Inclination is 42 degrees
+1. Orbital Inclination is 42°

 2. Semimajor axis we can count from specified axes of ellips